alhermann/ngvu-multiscale-3d1d0d/README.md

 This project is released under **GNU General Public License v3.0** (GPL-3.0).
 See [`LICENSE`](LICENSE).

-* If you embed code in other projects, ensure your usage is compatible with GPL-3.0.
 * Third-party components (DUNE modules, upstream repositories) carry their own licenses.
   See `THIRD_PARTY_LICENSES.md`.